-When your modem router cannot access the Internet and your Internet LED is on, register the cable MAC address or device MAC address of your modem router with your cable Internet provider.
+When your cable modem router cannot access the Internet and your Internet LED is on, register the cable MAC address or device MAC address of your cable modem router with your cable Internet provider.

-Additionally, make sure that the modem router is specified as the TCP/IP gateway for your computer.
-If your computer obtains its information from the modem router by DHCP, reboot the computer and verify the gateway address.
+Additionally, make sure that the cable modem router is specified as the TCP/IP gateway for your computer.
+If your computer obtains its information from the cable modem router by DHCP, reboot the computer and verify the gateway address.

-Cannot Log In to the Modem Router
+Cannot Log In to the Cable Modem Router

-If you are unable to log in to the modem router from a computer or mobile device on your local network, check the following:
+If you are unable to log in to the cable modem router from a computer or mobile device on your local network, check the following:

-- 1. Make sure that you are connected to the modem router's wired or WiFi network. - For a wired Ethernet connection, make sure that the Ethernet connection is secure and the modem router is powered on (its Power LED is lit). - For a WiFi connection, make sure that you selected the correct network.
-If you cannot find the WiFi network, make sure that the modem router is powered on (its Power LED is lit).
-If the modem router is powered on, it is possible that someone turned off the SSID broadcast or turned off the WiFi radios.
-See WiFi Connectivity on page 88. - 2.
-If you are connected to the modem router network, but the web browser does not display the login window, check the following: - Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
+- 1. Make sure that you are connected to the cable modem router's wired or WiFi network. - For a wired Ethernet connection, make sure that the Ethernet connection is secure and the cable modem router is powered on (its Power LED is lit). - For a WiFi connection, make sure that you selected the correct network.
+If you cannot find the WiFi network, make sure that the cable modem router is powered on (its Power LED is lit).
+If the cable modem router is powered on, it is possible that someone turned off the SSID broadcast or turned off the WiFi radios.
+See WiFi Connectivity on page 102. - 2.
+If you are connected to the cable modem router network, but the web browser does not display the login window, check the following: - Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
 If you are using Internet Explorer, click the Refresh button to be sure that the Java applet is loaded. - Try quitting the browser and launching it again. - 3.
-If the browser displays the login window, but you cannot access the modem router, make sure that you are using the correct login information.
+If the browser displays the login window, but you cannot access the cable modem router, make sure that you are using the correct login information.

-The user name is admin, and the default password is password.
+The user name is admin.
+The password is the one that you specified.
 Both are case-sensitive.
 Make sure that Caps Lock is off when you enter this information.

-- 4. If you customized advanced home network settings such as the IP address scheme, check the following: - Make sure that the IP address of your computer is on the same subnet as the modem router.
+- 4. If you customized advanced home network settings such as the IP address scheme, check the following: - Make sure that the IP address of your computer is on the same subnet as the cable modem router.
 If you are using the recommended addressing scheme, your computer's address is in the range of 192.168.0.2 to 192.168.0.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and Mac OS generate and assign an IP address if the computer cannot reach a DHCP server.
 These autogenerated addresses are in the range of 169.254.x.x.
-If your IP address is in this range, check the connection from the computer to the modem router, and reboot your computer. - If your modem router's IP address was changed and you do not know the current IP address, clear the modem router's configuration to factory defaults.
-This sets the modem router's IP address to 192.168.0.1.
-For more information, see Factory Settings on page 92.
+If your IP address is in this range, check the connection from the computer to the cable modem router, and reboot your computer. - If your cable modem router's IP address was changed and you do not know the current IP address, clear the cable modem router's configuration to factory defaults.
+This sets the cable modem router's IP address to 192.168.0.1.